72 Expressions of the Divine in Hebrew-Aramaic

 The Strength of the Divine who maintains us through all our trials and tribulations.
 (Psalm 42:10)

-May the eternal Godhead that purifies and manifests life as El Sali, become as a strength for all creation so that a pathway of pure Light that can prepare the way for all beings who wish to ascend to Thy glorious throne.
+May the eternal Godhead that purifies and manifests life as El Sali, become as a strength for all creation so that a pathway of pure Light can prepare the way for all beings who wish to ascend to Thy glorious throne.

 31 EL SHADDAI (Hebrew) “The Lord God Almighty”